vlocityinc/vlocity_build/README.md

 `vlocity -propertyfile build_source.properties -job EPC.yaml packExport`
 6. If you encounter any Errors during Export please evaluate their importance.
 Any error during export points to potential errors during deploy.
 See the [troubleshooting](#troubleshooting) section of this document for more details on fixing errors.
 Once errors are fixed, run the following to re-export any failed data:
 `vlocity -propertyfile build_source.properties -job EPC.yaml packRetry`
-If your Export fails midway through due to conenction issues, you can also the followinf to pick the export back up where it left off:
+If your Export fails midway through due to conenction issues, you can also the following to pick the export back up where it left off:
 `vlocity -propertyfile build_source.properties -job EPC.yaml packContinue`
 7. Ensure High Data Quality in the Target Org by running:
 `vlocity -propertyfile build_target.properties -job EPC.yaml runJavaScript -js cleanData.js`